hphelion/documentation/moonshot/install.overview.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> An HP cloud can consist of more than one region.
 For example, you can separate the regions based on the workload such as between a development/test team and a production deployment.
 A
 development/test team region's compute requirements can use commodity and less expensive hardware.
 Whereas a production deployment region's compute requirements need a set of compute resources that are backed up with heavy compute and fault-tolerant resources.
 HP recommends that you define and use multiple compute regions.
-In this scenario, the Compute Region Controller is its own node.
+In this scenario, the Compute Region Controller is its own node.</p>

 ### Baremetal Host